 Earlier this year, we made a submission to the Policing Authority on the policing plan for 2019 in which we set down key priorities and made recommendations on organisational development and capacity improvement, confronting crime, roads policing, and community policing and public safety.
 The IFA also presented the proposals to the Commission on the Future of Policing.

 Over the past year, several serious incidents have occurred on farms.
 The quality of crime investigations in such incidents needs to be addressed.
 Some alarming issues were noted across various districts, such as slow responses; boundary issues where incidents have occurred within a short distance, perhaps 1 km, of a Garda station and are passed on to a station 22 km away, as a result of which culprits and persons of interest were not apprehended; a quite apparent lack of knowledge of industry, farming and rural practices by investigating members during follow-up investigations; and no report back or incident updates to affected persons.
 To address these issues and to improve the quality of crime investigation, the IFA recommends that An Garda Síochána be given the necessary resources and training on the nature, structure and profile of farming, agriculture and rural life.
-The IFA has offered to assist in supporting the development of a module and recommends that a separate rural, farming and agricultural unit be included in recruitment training at the national Garda College.
+The IFA has offered to assist in supporting the development of a module and recommends that a separate rural, farming and agricultural unit be included in recruit training at the national Garda College.

-Throughout 2017, there continued to be an increase of thefts of livestock, machinery, tools and equipment.
+Throughout 2017, there continued to be an increase in thefts of livestock, machinery, tools and equipment.
 Cross-Border crime continues to be a major part of this.
 Items recovered by An Garda Síochána in Ireland have come from the UK and Northern Ireland.
 Items stolen in Ireland have been intercepted en route to Northern Ireland.
 The IFA recommends additional support in the form of a more streamlined crime reporting system, immediate sharing of intelligence, and information exchange which would increase the level of visibility and awareness, particularly where agricultural crime has been reported in Border areas.
 The IFA believes that greater interagency cross-Border co-operation between the Department of Agriculture, Environment and Rural Affairs in Northern Ireland and the Department of Agriculture, Food and the Marine, customs on both sides of the Border, An Garda Síochána and the Police Service Northern Ireland, PSNI, would be instrumental in tackling this type of cross-Border crime.

 As we approach Brexit D-Day, there is a requirement for a full review of all operational structures.
 Should border controls for trade and immigration be reintroduced, additional resources will be required, such as an increase in manpower, vehicles, aircraft and technological equipment, such as CCTV systems for vehicles.
 In addition, equipment will be required to ensure facial recognition to observe, monitor and manage all the Border crossings by An Garda Síochána, in conjunction with other agencies.